Command options / Setting tags¶

 (READ_PP = .TRUE.

-from pp-mxxx-gx.hdf5
+pp-mxxx-gx.hdf5

 .
-This works only in the calculation of
+This works only in the calculation of lattice thermal

-lattice thermal conductivity, i.e., usable only with --br
+conductivity, i.e., usable only with --br

 .
-The stored data are different with and without specifying
+The stored data are

 option.
-In the former case, all the ph-ph interaction
+In the former case,

-strengths among considered phonon triplets are stored in a simple
+all the ph-ph interaction strengths among considered phonon triplets are stored

-manner, but in the later case, only necessary elements to calculate
+in a simple manner, but in the later case, only necessary elements to calculate

 collisions are stored in a complicated way.
-In the case of RTA
+In the case of RTA conductivity

-conductivity calculation, in writing and reading, ph-ph interaction
+calculation, in writing and reading, ph-ph interaction strength has to be stored

-strength has to be stored in memory, so there is overhead in memory
+in memory, so there is overhead in memory than usual RTA calculation.

 --hdf5-compression

-(command option only)¶
+(command option only)#

-Most of phono3py HDF5 output file is compressed by default with the
+Most of phono3py HDF5 output file is compressed by default with the gzip

 compression filter.
-To avoid compression,
+To avoid compression, --hdf5-compression=None

-has to be set.
+set.
 Other filters (lzf

-integer values of 0 to 9) may be used, see h5py
+or integer values of 0 to 9) may be used, see h5py

 documentation